TheEarnest/Potential-Predictability/README.md

 * micom outputs are compressed format, and cannot be processed by "cdo" because each file has different factor and offset.
 Better convert the outputs to F32 format before using this script.

+> Schematic figure on the signal-to-noise ratio
+>> markdown testing....